kcwaggs/data_visualization-challenge/README.md

 # data_visualization-challenge
 Homework challenge for module 5

+## Notes and Analysis
+#### Trouble-shooting:
+The key areas that I ran into problems were the for-loop to identify outliers and the linear regression model.
+In an earlier version of my homework I had not realized the for-loop was necessary from the instructions, and calculated my answers individually by the drug regimen type.
+After seeing trouble-shooting in the office hours before class I saw that another student was running his for-loop.
+At this point I went back in and redid my code to capture a for-loop to calculate the outliers and bounds.
+For the linear regression, I kept getting an error and Ryan assisted me because I had missed the 'st.' before 'linregress' and it was throwing me completelly off.
+The last and more interesting error i sthat in my bar graphs, they came out identical in appearance, but associated the bars with incorrect drug names on the pyplot.
+When I ran the underlying data to see if it was an issue with the association of timepoint counts to drug regimen - that was not the issue.
+I tried a few trouble-shooting but they did not work.
+So I ended up renaming the tick-locations in the pyplot to properly associate the bars to their drug regimens.
+I printed the timepoint counts for the underlying data (per_drug_mouse_count) as well so you can see that they are matched appropriately.
+#### Analyzing Results
+Starting by noting that this data presents itself as relatively clean and unbiased after removing the duplicate mouse in the first few steps.
+I noted this by looking at the diversity of mouse gender (not statistically different) and the fact that there was a placebo drug regimen included in the study; with the same average amount of timepoints as other drug regimens.
+Another example that helped ensure the data was reading properly was the linear regression - it is good to see that with the size of the mouse, the tumor size was moving parallel in size as well.
+It would be a red flag to me if we saw tumor sizes increasing as mouse size decreased.
+Overall, I think focusing on the sample drugs (Capomulin, Ramicane, Infubinol, Ceftamin) gives the viewer a goos sampling of the results.
+Capomulin and Ramicane were two pretty successful studies in my opinion.
+They both had larger sample sizes (timepoints observed) and overall lower standard deviation and standard error than the rest of the group.
+It is also compelling that neither of these drug regimens had outliers in the data.
+In fact, we only observed one outlier of the four analyzed drug regimens.
+For our example mouse, x401, we even saw a great reduction in tumor size.
+This was a mouse that was studied for more than 40 timepoints, which indicates we got a good amount of analysis to review.
+It appears that this mouse saw some slight increase in tumor volume after the 40th timepoint.
+I would like to see this study proceed past 45 days and analyze the longer-term effects of the drug regimens.

 ### Resources:
 Keeping duplicates for multiple columns: https://stackoverflow.com/questions/46640945/grouping-by-multiple-columns-to-find-duplicate-rows-pandas
 Utilizing the 'isin' function: https://saturncloud.io/blog/how-to-check-if-pandas-column-has-value-from-list-of-strings/#:~:text=One%20simple%20and%20efficient%20way,contained%20in%20the%20given%20list.
-For fig size changes: https://stackoverflow.com/questions/29568110/how-to-use-ax-with-pandas-and-matplotlib Generating a sample: https://www.geeksforgeeks.org/how-to-randomly-select-rows-from-pandas-dataframe/
+For fig size changes: https://stackoverflow.com/questions/29568110/how-to-use-ax-with-pandas-and-matplotlib Generating a sample: https://www.geeksforgeeks.org/how-to-randomly-select-rows-from-pandas-dataframe/ Using Ryan MacFarlane as a resource - he helped me trouble shoot my linear regression when it was having errors as well as providing assistance trouble-shooting the for-loop for outliers.